aws-samples/aws-online-data-migration-workshop/aws-sponsored/README.md

-AWS SPONSORED - DEPLOY WORKSHOP RESOURCES MODULE
+AWS SPONSORED WORKSHOP: DEPLOY WORKSHOP RESOURCES
 ================================
 Copyright Amazon Web Services, Inc. and its affiliates.
 All rights reserved.This sample code is made available under the MIT-0 license.
 See the LICENSE file.